dmuth/anthrocon-reg/wamp/README-5-Troubleshooting.txt

 		- Make sure the theme doesn't have symlinks
 		- Run bin/deploy.sh anthrocon copy
 	- If turning on CSS aggregation causes Apache to crash, a preg_replace() in drupal_load_stylesheet() in common.php is the culprit.
 Your best bet to carefully check the comments in your theme's style.css file, or else just not use aggregation
+	- An error about "q", and then errors about the connection being reset or having encoding issues
+		- Make sure we're not accessing $_GET["q"] without an empty() check...

 MySQL:
 	- Error that says "MySQL Server has gone away"?